-Minimum Requirements: In order that ANY practitioner be considered for our Diploma Pathway (Level Two Compulsory Modules), they must be able to confirm that they have the following academic knowledge base and can perform the following tasks on a horse (as appropriate to the course in question):
+Minimum Requirements: In order that ANY practitioner be considered for our Diploma Pathway, they must be able to confirm that they have the following academic knowledge base and can perform the following tasks on a horse (as appropriate to the course in question):

 - Have a robust knowledge of MSK functional equine anatomy, which includes osteology, myology, functional and clinical considerations;

 - Be able to undertake a thorough osteopathic case history – to include physical, emotional and environmental factors – utilising concepts such as the osteopathic sieve.

 - Be able to write a clear and concise vet report that professional explains your findings;

 - Undertake a thorough, effective and appropriate assessment of the equine patient– actively and passively.
 This must include ALL joints of the animal and their musculature in a calm, rhythmical and therapeutic manner.

 - Consider a logical list of differential hypotheses – based on your assessment and clinical findings;

 - Request appropriate tests by a vet if required;

 - Conclude with a working hypothesis before the commencement of any treatment;

 - Devise an effective treatment plan and undertake appropriate structural treatment – to include: joint specific articulation, soft tissue and stretching;

 - Offer sound home advice and a management plan to the owner.

-Attending Level Two courses without this baseline, is likely to lead to frustration and ineffective learning.
+Attending the Diploma without this baseline, is likely to lead to frustration and ineffective learning.
 You may also be asked to leave if your weakness is disrupting other students.
 See each course page for more details.